 NJ LEEP, Inc. (The New Jersey Law and Education Empowerment Project) was founded in 2006 to empower youth from underserved neighborhoods in northern New Jersey to greater educational achievement through a three-fold focus on skills, habits, and exposure.
 NJ LEEP focuses upon combining law-related education programming with college access programming.

 NJ LEEP facilitates school-based law-related education programming for urban students in grades 9-12, and serves a large cohort of urban students from the Greater Newark Area in grades 9-12 in an intensive out-of-school time four-year, year-round, college access program at Seton Hall Law School.
 This program is called NJ LEEP’s College Bound Program.

 College & Beyond:

-100% of graduates of NJ LEEP’s College Bound Program have enrolled in college, with over 85% presently enrolled or graduated.
+99% of graduates of NJ LEEP’s College Bound Program have enrolled in college, with over 85% presently enrolled or graduated.
 NJ LEEP provides pre-law counseling, adjustment support, scholarships, and other support to these students.